 So cute and I love it!

-In the sea pen, there are many pretty sea pen porcelain crabs (Pocellanella picta) hide inside.
+In the sea pen, there are many pretty sea pen porcelain crabs (

 well camouflage